ShradhaM29/employee_api/README.md

 Navigate to `http://127.0.0.1:8000/` in your web browser.

 ### Headers
-Make sure to include the following  in your requests:
 In the Authorization tab, add:

         Auth Type: Bearer Token

         Token:your_access_token

-Make sure to include the following Headers in your request:
+In the Headers tab, add:

         Key:Content-Type

         Value:application/json

 Click Send to execute the request.